 Donor support for students: Students of limited financial means have benefited from record fundraising over the last year.
 Hundreds of undergraduates additionally benefited from philanthropic support that allowed them to engage in research, internships or study experiences abroad, including through the summer.

 Faculty fellowships: Faculty fellowships diversify the perspectives and voices in the dean’s office while providing opportunities for faculty to gain new experiences with leadership and receive compensation for contributions that help to advance key college priorites.
 Early Career Faculty Fellows and recruitment efforts have led to the selection and mentorship of promising newly minted Ph.D.s for potential positions within four departments.
 Meanwhile, a new college faculty fellows program has faculty working on problems that need extra attention, specifically initiatives related to education technology and micro credentials for undergraduates (badging).
 Fellows are helping the college assess needs for specific teaching tools with the technology in CNS classrooms and develop the governance for the college to create micro credentials, including related to biotechnology.

 New Equations author series: Hosting interesting and engaging authors continues to be a strategy we use in the college to develop as a listening and learning community.
 This year as part of our Texas Science Festival, we hosted the 2022 MacArthur Fellow, botanist and author Robin Wall Kimmerer whose wisdom rests with both scientific and indigenous knowledge.
-In the fall Ruha Benjamin, whose work and books focus on race, technology, and data science, will be a featured speaker.
+In the fall Ruha Benjamin, whose work and books focus on race, technology, and data science, was a featured speaker.